jonasgerne/SFND_2D_Feature_Tracking/README.md

 <img src="images/size_of_keypoints.png" />

 #### MP.8 Tested combinations of detectors and descriptors
+AKAZE descriptors can only be used with AKAZE detectors.
+SIFT with ORB gave me an out of memory error, so this combination was not tested.
 The most matches are obtained when using ORB detector with SIFT descriptor.

 | Detector  | Descriptor | NoFMatches | t_keypoints | t_descriptors | t_total  |